 SNAP (Supplemental Nutrition Assistance Program), formerly known as Food Stamps, is the nation’s first line of defense against hunger.
 This federal program helps Americans with low incomes put food on the table and lift themselves out of poverty.
 More than half of SNAP recipients are children.

 Second Harvest offers outreach and application assistance for SNAP.
 Our Benefits Outreach Counselor explains benefits, provides pre-screening to people who may qualify, and helps people fill out the application.
-In FY20, Second Harvest helped submit 3,224 SNAP applications.
+In FY21, our SNAP Outreach team helped complete more than 1,000 SNAP applications.

 NEED HELP APPLYING FOR SNAP?